Community Services Block Grant (CSBG)

 Grant Funding Priorities

-CSBG funding can be used for anti-poverty work in any of the nine priority areas listed below.
+CSBG funding can be used for anti-poverty work in any of the nine federal priority areas including, employment, education, income management, housing, emergency services, nutrition, linkages with other programs, self sufficiency, and health.
 Every three years, Denver Human Services conducts a Community Needs Assessment to determine top priorities for the next funding cycle.

 Grant and Subgrantee Requirements